 Your best bet is to contact the professionals.
 So many species of grass exist, and a variety of chemicals cause a variety of actions.
 Trust experienced lawn care and landscaping services so that your company or residential lawn is not damaged when you’re trying to help it grow.

 In Texas, specifically, we see a lot of Bermudagrass.
 It grows well in warm climates and especially well with granular slow release fertilizer.
 Some shady areas may see cool-tolerant grasses thriving, and fast release fertilizing liquid is ideal in these cases.
 During colder months, granular isn’t very effective, but ryegrass will still yield green in the winter if it’s cared for with proper fertilization.

 Be the envy of your neighbors – contact Zodega TIS for a quote today.
-We get to know your space and recommend a plan customized for your lawn.
+We get to know your space and recommend a plan customized for your lawn in Houston.
 They’re also aware of blends comprised of both slow and quick release fertilizers that will be perfect for your lawn’s health and appearance.
 All in all, you’ll know your grass is in good, green-thumbed hands with Zodega TIS!